interplaynetary/p2p-template/README.md

 - ↓Real Mutual-Playing → ↓Free Association
 - ↓Free Association → ↓Real Social-Material Coordination via Associations with Real Contributors

+**On Transitive Self-Actualization and Transitive Self-Actualization:**

+Transitive self-actualization refers to the ripple effect of contributions as they spread beyond a single hub of interaction.
+Rather than an isolated A → B relationship, we see A helping B in a way that not only meets B’s needs but empowers B to help C, D, and so on.
+This means that *one’s actions to help a neighbor* do not stop once that neighbor’s need is fulfilled; instead, **the neighbor’s newly enhanced capacity** to help others becomes part of the original contributor’s indirect contribution as well.
+In a free-association framework, these “transitive” contributors seed a chain reaction of material and social support that expands the web of mutual-fulfillment.

+From a systems perspective, this phenomenon highlights how the *value* of a contribution compounds when it has multiple “hops” of effectiveness.
+When Node A helps Node B, and Node B in turn supports Node C, Node A (ironically) ends up benefiting from an environment where Node C is stronger or better able to meet Node A’s needs in the future—even though A and C may never interact directly.
+In terms of self-actualization, fulfilling a single node often unlocks opportunities for fulfilling an entire network, because **every node’s fulfillment contributes to the overall capacity for support.** Thus, transitive contributors demonstrate that *individual well-being is always embedded in collective well-being*.

 ---

 **On Capital Relations (and Coercive Relations in General) within Free Association:**